dlt-hub/vibe-hub/tap_documentation/mercadopago_rest_api_source.md

 DEPENDENCIES = []
 ```

-This configuration guide provides all necessary details to set up a dlt data pipeline for the MercadoPago API, ensuring efficient data extraction and integration.
+This configuration guide provides all necessary parameters and settings to effectively integrate with the MercadoPago API using a dlt data pipeline.
+Adjust the configuration as needed based on specific project requirements or API changes.

 ---
 *dlt REST API Source Configuration Guide*